-Ma.
-18. Introduction to Mathematical Logic.
+Ma 18.
+Introduction to Mathematical Logic.
 10 units (3-0-7); third term.

-Prerequisites: Ma 3, Ma 16 or equivalent.
+Prerequisites: Ma 5 ab or equivalent.

 This course gives an introduction to the more important formal algebraic systems which have been proposed for the development of the foundations of mathematics.